briannadoubt/PocketBase/README.md

 }
 ```

 Now, users can download records in other collections.
 So let's define another one.
-Just like the `AuthCollection`, this object should match the field schema shape of your authentication collection defined in your PocketBase admin console:
+Just like the `AuthCollection`, this object should match the field schema shape of your base collection defined in your PocketBase admin console:

 ```swift
 @Model